adipro/starter-academic/content/authors/admin/_index.md

   url: https://www.uwa.edu.au/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include ocean wave energy, wave-structure interactions, and multi-objective optimisation.
+bio: Adi Kurniawan is a research fellow at the Oceans Graduate School, UWA.

 # Interests to show in About widget
 interests: